SeaDog410/Capstone_Project_2026/README.md

 ENCOUNTERS (NoteID [PK], AthleteID [FK], TrainerID [FK], S/O/A/P_Fields) REHAB_PROGRAMS (ProgramID [PK], AthleteID [FK], ExerciseDetails, CompletionStatus) INVENTORY (ItemID [PK], ItemName, Quantity, Threshold)

+ User Stories
+User Story 1: The Trainer
+As a Trainer, I want to record SOAP notes via voice on the sideline, so that I can focus on athlete care without manual typing.

+Status: In Progress

+User Story 2: The Athlete
+As an Athlete, I want a gamified home exercise program, so that I can track my recovery progress and return to play faster.

+Status: Pending

+User Story 3: The Coach
+As a Coach, I want a simplified clearance dashboard, so that I can see who is healthy to practice without accessing private medical details.

+Status: Pending

+ Future Improvements
+Predictive Analytics: Using machine learning to predict injury risks based on training load.

+Apple Health/Google Fit Integration: Syncing biometric data for a 360-degree view of athlete health.

+Direct Telehealth: Secure video conferencing for remote injury consultations.